gabuz0me/Demo_AoC_5/script/article_en.md

 ###### 2.1.2.1.2 - About OOP

-In the code we'll write, we'll use a paradigm called *OOP*, for *Object-Oriented Programming*.
+`2.1.2.1.2-1` In the code we'll write, we'll use a paradigm called *OOP*, short for *Object-Oriented Programming*.
 That is, we'll represent the data we'll manipulate as **Objects**.
 An object is roughly a bunch of organized data that is used to represent concepts.
 The pattern that defines what the object is like is called the *class*, and the real objects we can manipulate are called the *instances* of that particular class.
-For instance, Alice and Bob could be two instances of the class "Human Beings".
-Objects have *fields*, which are variables bounded to instances of a class.
-For instance Alice and Bob both have a name and an age, as defined per the class, but the values stored per objects might be different.
-Objects can also have *methods*, which are functions allowing to interact with the object.
+As an example, we could represent these shapes as *instances* of the class `Circle`.
+Objects have *fields*, which are variables bounded to the instances of a class.
+For example to these circles have a center and a radius, as defined per the class in order to fully describe them, but the values stored per objects might be different.
+Objects can also have *methods*, which are functions allowing the objects to do things.

-As an example, let's suppose we want to manipulate 2D shapes.
+`2.1.2.1.2-2` As an example, let's suppose we want to manipulate 2D shapes.
 We could create an object representing a *Circle*.
 Let's say our `Circle` is defined by a center point and a radius.
 On a plane such as a screen or a sheet of paper, the center is a point on that plane and is represented by two coordinates, x and y.
 We can create another object, `Point2D` that represents such concept.
 We would write:

 ```python
 class Point2D: